pixyj/feel/django-server/load_tests/results.md

 * Damn, Python is slow.
 I'm tempted to learn Elixir!
 But it will be a few months (years?) before I become as productive as I'm with Python.

 * Should I switch to MySQL because it has better tooling and more hosting options?
 The only PostgreSQL-specific thing I'm using is `JSONField` from `django.contrib.postgres`.

+____________________________________

+## February 10th, 2016:

+#### Setup:

+* Run all the processes (Nginx, uWSGI, Postgres, Redis, codechecker proxy to HackerRank API) on a 4 core, 14 GB RAM Azure VM.
+* Use 6 uWSGI worker processes.
+(Changing this did not make palpable difference)
+* Use 2 Nginx worker processes.
+* Testing was performed directly on the VM without using Cloudflare proxy.

+#### Changes incorporated from previous test:

+* Cached requests common to all students.
+Only student-specific requests like Progress, QuizAttempts hit the database.
+* The site now runs on a bigger machine.
+* Added retries for GET requests on the client.

+### Summary:

+The bottleneck continues to be the CPU usage due to the uWsgi processes.
+Nginx, Postgres and Redis did not occupy more than 2% of the CPU.
+Only 700 MB of RAM was used before the CPU maxed out.

+#### Results:

+uWSGI handles 35-40 requests per second with 500 concurrent users and maxes out the CPU at this level( memory usage at 700 MB of RAM).
+With 500 concurrent users making requests as per the tasks at `locustfile.py`, the median HTTP response time is around 10ms for cached content!
+Whoa!
+But /api/v1/user, /student-progress and quiz attempts (both GET and POST) remains slow. with response times varying between 1s to 5s.
+Unfortunately, Opbeat was not working yesterday.
+I reached their support.
+But I fell asleep soon.
+I'll probably test again to find the bottleneck functions and queries.

+#### Next Up:

+* Find the bottlenecks in the uwsgi/django tier.
+See if any other configurations in uWSGI help.
+* Check with the community if they're seeing better performance levels.
+* I wasted 12 GB of RAM.
+So run the site with a higher CPU to RAM ratio.